Peptic ulcer is an ulcer of the mucous membrane lining of the stomach.

 Giloy - Tinospora Cordifolia

 Bachelor of Ayurvedic Medicine from India

-MD Alternative Medicine
+MD in Alternative Medicine from India

 Have a Query?

 Please send your query and we will reply you shortly.